Arsenalist/zararsiddiqi/content/zettelkasten/architecture-tension.md

 Microservices architectures "simplify" this by erring on the side of keeping things apart.
 Proponents would rather deal with their proliferation rather than worry about bundling things that may change for different reasons into components.
 After all, what is the cost we pay for just keeping things apart?

 An answer could be that since most of the time we're maintaining software, the preference would be for the change to be easier, rather than the component to be reusable.
-This ties to the first principle which builds the tension in these principles.
+This ties to the first principle which builds the tension within these principles.

 ### 3. The Common Reuse Principle (CRP)

 _Don't depend on things you don't need._

-If you're writing `ServiceA` and it depends on `ServiceB` which has `bMethod1()` an `bMethod2()`, and you're only using `bMethod1()` from `ServiceA`, then perhaps you're better off doing one of:
+If you're writing `ServiceA` and it depends on `ServiceB` which has `bMethod1()` an `bMethod2()`, and you're only using `bMethod1()` from `ServiceA`, then this principle might suggest that you're better off doing one of:

 - moving `bMethod1()` into `ServiceA`
 - creating `ServiceC` which holds `bMethod1()` and have `ServiceA` and `ServiceB` depend on it

 Yikes!
 Why can't I just not use `dbMethod2()` and move on with my life?
 The argument is that there is an additional cost of compiling, validating and deploying `dbMethod2()` which we should minimize.
 Your mileage may vary with this principle but it's fair to say that this is very context-dependent - what isn't but this more so.

 If the methods above are cloud-based functions (like Lambdas) then this principle applies based simply on cost.
 If it's just a function in a class then less so.
 This principle pushes you to think about the costs of depending on things whether they be big or small.
 Nothing kills speed like dependencies and sometimes we don't even know we're dependent on something until it's too late.

 ### The Tension Diagram